Premises are found in everything, from storytelling to critical thinking and philosophy.

 The term premise stems from medieval Latin, meaning ‘placed in front of,’ or ‘things mentioned before.’

-A premise can be defined as a statement which is assumed correct and leads to a conclusion.
+A premise can be defined as a statement that is assumed correct and leads to a conclusion.

 So, what is a premise example?

 In philosophy, arguments contain premises that are offered to support the truth of a conclusion.

-To define the premise, in this sense, it helps to understand what defines an argument.
+To define the premise, in this sense, helps to understand what defines an argument.
 In philosophical terms, an argument is a statement or set of statements containing premises in support of the conclusion.

 This is much the same in nonfiction writing.
 Academics and writers use premises as the basis for their conclusions.